marijnh/blog/_posts/2019-08-30-codemirror-6-progress.md

 ### Composition Support

-Handling composition/IME (as used by people whose script has too many characters to fit on a keyboard, but also pretty much all Android virtual keyboard input) in the browser is its own special kind of hell.
+Handling composition/IME (input method editor, as used by people whose script has too many characters to fit on a keyboard, but also pretty much all Android virtual keyboard input) in the browser is its own special kind of hell.

 During composition, the user interface is in a special mode where a piece of the editable text is being _composed_.
 What exactly that